Machine learning analysis of dimensional reduction conjecture for nonequilibrium Berezinskii-Kosterlitz-Thouless transition in three dimensions: Universal jump of helicity modulus

-where $\Delta_c$ is the critical disorder strength.
+In simulations, the equation of motion is integrated using the Euler method for $10^5$ steps, with a time discretization of $dt = 1/ 10v$, where $v$ represents the driving velocity.
+We compute the time average for the helicity modulus $\Gamma$ after an initial transient phase, and it is also supplemented by ensemble averages over 50 to 100 different initial states.
+For more details on the simulation of the DRFXYM, refer to Appendix \ref{sec:simulation}.
 In Fig.~\ref{fig_helicity_modulus}(d), we show $\Gamma$ as a function of the disorder $\Delta$ for various system sizes $L$.
 The behavior observed here mirrors that of the standard 2D XY model.
 Specifically, the value of $\Gamma$ remains unaffected by changes in $L$ when $\Delta<\Delta_c \simeq 2.2$.
 However, for $\Delta>\Delta_c$, $\Gamma$ diminishes to zero as $L$ increases.
 The solid curve represents $\Gamma = \Delta^2/(v \pi)$.
 The point where this curve intersects with the $\Gamma$ curve close to $\Delta_c$ suggests that our universal jump relation in Eq.~\eqref{hm_jump_3D} is a good approximation.

 The finite-size scaling can be performed similarly to how we did with the 2D XY model.
 From Eqs.~\eqref{effective_temperature} and \eqref{xi_2D}, the correlation length $\xi(\Delta)$ is expected to behave as